 The rabbis continued: “Ask him about a man who travelled a great deal and reached the east and the west of the earth.
 What was his story?”
 That story is in verses 83-98.
 “And ask him about the Ruh (soul or spirit) — what is it?
 If he tells you about these things, then he is a Prophet, so follow him, but if he does not tell you, then he is a man who is making things up, so deal with him as you see fit.”
 So this sura is offered, at least in this view, as a validation of Muhammad’s claim to be a prophet.

-Verses 1-8 serve as an introduction, praising the Qur’an, in which there is no “crookedness” (v.
+Allah begins in verses 1-8 by again praising the Qur’an, in which there is no “crookedness” (v.
 1).
 Maulana Bulandshahri comments: “This means that there are neither iniquities nor muddling of words in the Qur’an.
 There is also no shortage of eloquence in it, nor any discrepancies.”
 Allah has made it clear in order to warn the unbelievers of his impending terrible punishment (v.
 2), as well as to warn those who say Allah has begotten a Son (v.
-4) – that is, the Christians, as well as the Jews who, according to 9:30, claimed that Ezra was the son of God.
+4) — that is, the Christians, as well as the Jews who, according to 9:30, claimed that Ezra was the son of God.